PencilCode/reference/documents/turtle/jumpto.html.md

 ---
-title: moveto
+title: jumpto
-description: moves the turtle to an absolute location
+description: moves the turtle to a new location without drawing
 layout: reference
 section: drawing
 refOrder: 0